Microbiods/MetaDR/README.md

 ### Update (25, Nov, 2021):

-The framework can also be utilized for OTU-based prediciton, please see here () for more details.
+The framework can also be utilized for OTU-based prediciton, please see https://github.com/Microbiods/MetaDR/tree/main/16SrRNA for more details.